niplav/site/life_advice.md

 35. Own multiple chargers for your laptop.
 36. Do a little bit of stock-picking, based on your inside view, and then observe how well the picked stocks do.
 	* In the beginning, don't do this for the returns, but for the value of information on whether you can outperform the market.
+	* If you're performing worse than the market, go back to index funds.
 37. Do the obvious things
 	* Exercise any amount
 		*	Even walking around outside for 10 minutes a